Rule 3745-40-02 | Purpose, applicability, general requirements, exclusions and prohibitions.

 (e) A determination of the potential for odor generation from the acceptance and management of the NTF.

-(viii) A detailed description of any impact, including the methods that will be used to control the impacts, that may result from the following:
+(viii) A detailed description of any impacts, and the method to control the those impacts, which acceptance of the NTF may cause to the following:

-(b) Beneficial use of biosolids generated during anaerobic digestion.
+(b) Beneficial use of biosolids generated during anaerobic digestion of the NTF.

 (ix) A detailed description of any special management or storage requirements due to the physical, biological or chemical characteristics of the NTF.